zhaque3/DC-DC-Boost-Converter/README.md

 ### Microcontroller

 * The board is built around an STM32G91KUE6 microcontroller, which serves as the central control, sensing, and communication unit for the boost system.
-* The MCU runs a FreeRTOS-based firmware architecture, allowing deterministic and concurrent handling of power control, sensing, UI updates, and CAN communication without blocking critical control paths.
+* The MCU runs a FreeRTOS-based firmware architecture, allowing concurrent handling of power control, sensing, UI updates, and CAN communication without blocking critical control paths.

 ---

 ## FreeRTOS firmware overview

-The firmware running on the DC Boost Board is **FreeRTOS-based** and implemented entirely in `app_freertos.c`.
+The firmware running on the DC Boost Board is FreeRTOS based and implemented entirely in `app_freertos.c`.
 The system is structured as a set of independent FreeRTOS tasks, each responsible for a specific functional domain: power control, sensing, user interface, and vehicle communication.

----

 ## Tasks (as implemented in `app_freertos.c`)